Shimin233/Python100days/Day12_Lambda expression and recursion.md

 The lambda expression allows us to save time by simpler, more efficient and more readable codes.

 ### Application of lambda expression to two BIFs
-We shall introduce two moew BIFs and apply lambda expression to their examples.
+We shall introduce two new BIFs and apply lambda expression to their examples.

 The first one is `filter()`.
 See the explanation, note that `filter(None, iterable)` means we pick anything which is `True` or 1 from the iterable; `filter(function, iterable)` means we pick anything which is inputted to the specified function and results in `True` or 1 from the iterable.
 ```Python